blwsh/ecssh/README.md

 |---------|-----------|---------------------------------------|
 | region  | ✔️        | The aws region of the cluster(s).     |
 | cluster | ✔️        | The cluster to search for containers. |

+### Future releases

+* Option to change default command.
+* Automate adding and removing security groups for port 22 access for specific IP addresses.
+* Automate adding ssh keys to ec2 instances.
+* See if fargate support is at all possible.